 Costs will vary depending on the distance the cable needs to cover between the house and garden building.
 Also, after the job is completed you will need to obtain a Certificate of Work.
 This is especially important if you come to sell your house and acts as your P certification for legal purposes.
 Uncertified electrical work of this nature can lead to a fine of up to £5,000 in some cases.

 Our garden buildings are perfectly adaptable into comfortable garden offices so working from home remains productive and effortless.
 Our electrical pack takes out the hard work of setting it up.

-For more information about the electrical packs we can install in our buildings, please Contact Us or call us directly on 01760 444229 to discuss your needs further.
+For more information about the electrical packs we can install in our buildings, please do not hesitate to contact us.

 Please note that electrical packs cannot be retrospectively installed and should be included at the time of construction.
 Use our Garden Building Planning Tool and select 'Electrical Pack' as an option if you intend to use your garden building as a home office.